 Why is it important to know the history of Montenegro?

-We believe that Porto Montenegro marina is a great, luxurious addition of the great, heroic past and story we are about to present in the following lines.
-We believe that the way you look for your second home should lead through history, tradition and a rich heritage.
+We believe that the Porto Montenegro marina is a great, luxurious addition to the great, heroic past and story we are about to present in the following lines.
+Also, that the way you look for your second home should lead through history, tradition, and rich heritage.

-All of these values are present and consisted in the life less ordinary we strive to provide for you, and we wouldn’t be able to do that without tapping into the past and allowing it to inspire us every step of the way.
+All of these values are present and are part of the life that is less ordinary, which we strive to provide for you – and we wouldn’t be able to do that without tapping into the past and allowing it to inspire us every step of the way.

 The Illyrian and Roman mark on the history of Montenegro

-The beginning of Slavic era in history of Montenegro
+The beginning of the Slavic era in the history of Montenegro

 The history of Montenegro and its Ottoman chapter